Community justice service students discussing with one another

 Degree Completion

-Sheridan and external Community and Justice Services (MTCU 50705) graduates who have a final GPA of 3.0 or greater are eligible to apply to Year 2 of the Honours Bachelor of Community Safety Degree.
+If you've graduated from a Community and Justice Services (MTCU 50705) diploma (at Sheridan or at another institution) with a minimum final GPA of 3.0, you may be eligible to apply to Year 2 of Sheridan's Honours Bachelor of Community Safety degree through Degree Completion.

 Get your degree in less time